SummaryRead the full fact sheet

 'Chroming' (inhaling aerosol spray paint) and petrol sniffing are two forms of inhalant misuse that are currently common in Australia, particularly among some young people.
 Most inhalants are familiar household or everyday products that are dangerous when misused.

-- 17.3 per cent of students aged 12 to 17 years had used inhalants at least once.
+- 15.9 per cent of students aged 12 to 17 years had used inhalants at least once

-- Almost half of the students who had used inhalants in the past year used them only once or twice, and 16 per cent of males and 17 per cent of females reported using them 10 or more times in that time period.
+- just under half of the students who had used inhalants in the past year used them only once or twice, and 19 per cent of males and 15 per cent of females reported using them 10 or more times in that time period.

-Some adults involved in the ‘club scene’ also use inhalants such as amyl nitrite or nitrous oxide to heighten their experience.
+Some people use inhalants such as amyl nitrite or nitrous oxide to heighten their experience when they go out to party.

 How inhalants work